01 of 07

 The Coolest Lowball Drinks On the Rocks

 Unlike highballs, these mixed drinks tend to include a liqueur like amaretto or coffee for extra flavor.
-Due to the lower volume and additional alcohol, you will also find these to be a bit stronger, but that's okay because they're meant to be sipped slowly.
+Due to the lower volume and additional alcohol, you will also find these to be just a bit stronger, but it's not significant and they're meant to be sipped slowly.

 Memorizing most of these drinks should be quite easy because many are related to one another.
 With a simple switch of ingredients or an addition here and there, a new drink is created.

 Kahlua is, of course, not the only coffee liqueur, but it is among the most popular in the bar.
-It is the brand that many drinkers associate with drinks like the vodka-based Black Russian.
-The coffee flavor also lends itself to the simple addition of cream and this creates the White Russian.
+It is the brand that many drinkers associate with drinks like the vodka-based black Russian.
+The coffee flavor also lends itself to the addition of cream, creating the white Russian.

 These two mixed drinks form the foundation for a variety of other recipes:

-Right behind coffee liqueur comes amaretto and this liqueur creates equally delicious lowballs.
-This collection of drinks begins with the Toasted Almond, a simple mix of amaretto and coffee liqueurs with cream.
-You can add vodka to that and you'll have a Roasted Toasted Almond.
+Right behind coffee liqueur comes amaretto in popularity when it comes to delicious lowballs.
+This collection begins with the toasted almond, a simple mix of amaretto and coffee liqueurs with cream.
+You can add vodka and you'll have a roasted toasted almond.

-If you're looking for a delicious and easy mixed drink to serve on a moment's notice, the Nutty Irishman is a fantastic option.
-It is a flavorful mix of Irish whiskey, Irish cream, and Frangelico and there are a few ways to serve this popular combo.
+If you're looking for a delicious and easy mixed drink to serve on a moment's notice, the nutty Irishman is a fantastic option.
+It is a flavorful mix of Irish whiskey, Irish cream, and Frangelico and there are a few ways to serve it.

-For something considerably sweeter, the Peppermint Patty has long been a hit and many bartenders have their own take on this mint-chocolate sipper.
-Should something fruity sound good, give the Nuts and Berries (Frangelico, Chambord, cream) a try.
+For something considerably sweeter, the peppermint patty has long been a hit and many bartenders have their own take on this mint-chocolate sipper.
+Should something fruity sound good, give the nuts and berries (Frangelico, Chambord, and cream) a try.

-For those drinkers who want something short and flavorful without the sweet cream, the Surfer on Acid is an excellent choice.
+For drinkers who want something short and flavorful without the sweetness, the surfer on acid is an excellent choice.
 The mix of coconut rum, Jagermeister, and pineapple juice is always hit.